aburaihan8715/toytopia-client/README.md

 ## packages have been used

--tailwind css
+- tailwind css
--daisy ui
+- daisy ui
--react router
+- react router
--firebase
+- firebase

 ## live link